purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Loss_Functions.md

 <img src="Loss_Function_Topology.png" alt="Loss_Function_Topology" width="400" height="300"/>

 ## Example

 In this example, we illustrate the use of the $Loss$ class for a classification task with 3 classes.
 Consider a scenario where our batch size ($N$) is 2, meaning we process two examples at a time.

-### Model Outputs (A)
+### Model Outputs (Logits)

-The model outputs, denoted as $A$, are the predicted probabilities for each class.
+The model outputs, denoted as $A$, are the logits for each class.
 For our example with a batch size of 2 and 3 classes, $A$ could look like:

+$$
-$$A =
+A =
 \begin{bmatrix}
-0.7 & 0.2 & 0.1\\
+5 & 1 & -1\\
-0.1 & 0.8 & 0.1
+-2 & 6 & 0
 \end{bmatrix}
 $$

-This matrix signifies the network's predictions:
-- For the first example, the probabilities for Class 1, Class 2, and Class 3 are 0.7, 0.2, and 0.1, respectively, suggesting a prediction of Class 1.
-- For the second example, the probabilities are 0.1, 0.8, and 0.1, indicating a prediction of Class 2.
+These logits represent the raw scores for each class, before applying the softmax function.

 ### Ground-Truth Values (Y)

 The ground-truth values, $Y$, are represented in a one-hot encoded format:

+$$
-$$Y =
+Y =
 \begin{bmatrix}
 1 & 0 & 0\\
 0 & 0 & 1